Mutual Funds –Mutual funds Investments & Best performing Mutual Funds

 The mutual fund investors are allocated with fund units proportional to the amount they have invested.
 The returns that an investor would get will depend on the number of fund units held by them.
 Each fund unit has exposure to all the securities that the fund manager has chosen to include in the portfolio.
 Holding fund units does not provide investors with the voting rights of any company.

 By investing in mutual funds, the investors need not worry about the concentration risk as the fund manager invests across several instruments.
 Therefore, investing in mutual funds is an excellent way of diversifying your investment portfolio.
 The price of the fund unit of a mutual fund is referred to as the net asset value (NAV).
 It is the price at which one can buy or sell their fund units of a mutual fund plan.
 The NAV of a mutual fund is calculated by dividing the total worth of assets in the portfolio, minus liabilities.
 All mutual fund units are sold and bought at the prevailing NAV of the mutual fund.
-This is how mutual funds work.

 Types of Mutual Funds